fhillipgcastillo/budgetmanagement/README.md

   npm start

-##Requirements##
+## Requirements
+Node v12.13.0 with its respective npm version

 # Posible Libraries

-React Native Elements - Is best UI toolkit
+* React Native Elements - Is best UI toolkit
-Lottie from RB&B is for animations
+* Lottie from RB&B is for animations
-Vector Icons for Icons
+* Vector Icons for Icons
-React Native Base is second better ui option
+* React Native Base is second better ui option
-React Native Paper another ui option with material ui pattern
+* React Native Paper another ui option with material ui pattern

 # Next Steps
+## 0. Create a Template for new Components that will use Redux
 ## 1. Create Transaccions section and screen
   1. Register all main accounts clasifications
   2. Create relationship between accounts